 - Improperly treating groups of applicants differently when completing Form I-9, such as requiring certain groups of employees who look or sound “foreign” to produce particular documents the employer does not require other employees to produce.

 There is a need to establish uniform practice throughout the workforce.
 An employer cannot ask the employee to submit any particular document while completing Form I-9.
 Also, Form I-9 is required from all employees irrespective of citizenship or race.
 Companies need to regularly, and broadly, evaluate their Forms I-9 and E-Verify compliance programs.
 This involves reviewing the process from hiring to record retention and everything in between: hiring policies and procedures; correct Forms I-9 completion; document review, E-Verify TNCs; re-verifications; document retention; and avoiding employee discrimination.
-Training is another important factor to be taken into consideration as personnel dealing with I-9 and E-Verify should be well-versed with the existing regulations, dos and don’t’s and take action accordingly.
+Training is another important factor to be taken into consideration as personnel dealing with I-9 and E-Verify should be well-versed with the existing regulations, and take action accordingly.

 EMP Trust is a Designated E-Verify Employer Agent and can help you in maintaining compliance with the E-Verify process.
 Eliminate I-9 form errors, improve the accuracy of their reporting, protect jobs for authorized workers, and help maintain a legal workforce with our E-I9 Forms.
 Learn more from our website.